tpfeeney/FeenBlog/content/post/2018-05-31-intro-post.md

 ## What is this blog about and what can I expect?

 This is my professional site.
-I am intersted broadly in STEM fields and may post on a wide range of topics from paper dissections, discussion of topics, and of course R for statistical analysis.
+I am interested broadly in STEM fields and may post on a wide range of topics from paper dissections, discussion of topics, and of course R for statistical analysis.

 This tweet